prakashdontaraju/dietary-trends-pyspark/README.md

 ## Problem

-There is an alarming increase in the rate of new diabetes diagnoses among children over the last 2 decades.
+There is an alarming increase in the rate of new diabetes diagnoses among children over the 2 decades from 1998 to 2018.
 Improper diet intake can deprive the body of vital macro and micro nutrients leading to diabetes.

 ## Solution